 o Holy Eucharist, Rite I (8 a.m.)

-o Knifty Knitters at Pat Moser's (2 p.m.)
+o Knifty Knitters (2 p.m.) at Jane Scott's

 o Bible Study (10:30 a.m.)

-o Holy Eucharist and Anointing for Healing (12 noon)
+o Holy Eucharist, Rite II with anointing for healing (12 noon)

 o Yoga (5 p.m.)